 The reaction roll is modified by the party's reputation, by the immediate context (did the party just come from a house full of screams?
 Add 1 to their roll.
 Are they dressed in fine clothes? -1.), or by larger context (has the party spent huge amounts of money locally? -1.)
-The Referee should the object once they come in sight of it.
-This kind of search not award more than ± 1 or ± 1 for any single factor.
+The Referee should not award more than +1 or -1 for any single factor.